Home | Groups | Special Needs | Activities/Events | Newsletter | Contact Us

 Alcoholics Anonymous for Spanish Speakers

 People with limited English skills have a difficult time participating in A.A. meetings in District 42.
-The Special Needs Committee is exploring resources for improving the availability of A.A. for speakers of Spanish.
+The Accessibilities Committee is exploring resources for improving the availability of A.A. for speakers of Spanish.
 The committee is investigating ways to help Spanish-speaking A.A.s to find Spanish language meetings and is contacting other districts for insight on what measures they have taken.

 The committee has contacted the Spanish-speaking AA community to obtain information on helping alcoholics to find Spanish language meetings.